jheare/Resilience-Project/Experimentplan.md

 		- Collect tissue
 		- replace in 100% EtOH
 		- wipe occasionally with paper towel and resterilize
-	- ctenidia sample (50-100 mg) homogenized in 1 ml Trizol stored at -20&deg;C
+	- ctenidia sample (50-100 mg) homogenized in 1 ml Trizol stored at -80&deg;C
-	-  2nd ctenidia sample (any remaining) in 1.5 ml screw cap tube dropped into liquid nitrogen
+	-  2nd ctenidia sample (any remaining) in 1.5 ml screw cap tube dropped into liquid nitrogen - then to -80&deg;C
-	- mantle sample (decent size) in 1.5 ml screw cap tube dropped into liquid nitrogen
+	- mantle sample (decent size) in 1.5 ml screw cap tube dropped into liquid nitrogen -80&deg;C
-	- remaining tissue placed (possibly minus digestive system) in 15 ml conical with 75% EtOH
+	- remaining tissue placed (possibly minus digestive system) in 15 ml conical with 75% EtOH at RT
 	- shells cleaned and labeled so correspond to sample including oyster id

 Mechanical Stress
 ---

-- 22 oysters from 1 pop dropped into salad spinner (stagger each pop by 20 minutes) spun for 5 minutes.  **Use of centrifuge is also an option** would just need to make sure it is balanced.  _If going with salad spinner will need to estimate rotation speed._ Completed after all heat shock treatments and samples were taken.
+- 24 oysters from 1 pop dropped into salad spinner (stagger each pop by 20 minutes) spun for 5 minutes.  **Use of centrifuge is also an option- preferred** would just need to make sure it is balanced.  _If going with salad spinner will need to estimate rotation speed._ Completed after all heat shock treatments and samples were taken.
 	- N pop first, H pop next, S pop last
 - after 5 minutes of  mechanical stress, animals returned to 8&deg;C water

-- **1 hour post exposure** 7 animals sampled from each group **plus 7 control animals from the same population** staggered by 20 minutes
+- **1 hour post exposure** 8 animals sampled from each group staggered by 20 minutes
 	- N pop first, H pop next, S pop last
 	- collected with ethanol flame sterilized forceps and scissors
 		- tools kept in 100% EtOH